Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Open bridging loans

-Lenders are often hesitant to offer open bridging loans and will expect to see proof that your current home is being actively marketed.
-Lenders will also insist you have a significant amount of existing equity in your current property and an exit strategy in case the sale falls through.
+Lenders are often hesitant to offer open bridging loans and expect to see details about the new property and proof that you are actively marketing your current home.
+Lenders also insist you have a significant amount of existing equity in your existing property and an exit strategy if the sale falls through.